20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ## C++ makes this pretty easy, with one exception: Where's my overloadable ternary operator?

 This kind of basic functional language can be used to implement lots of things, including entire simulations of general relativity, opening up the door to all kinds of neat things.
-Eventually you'll want side effects down the line, but you can get very far without it
+Eventually you'll want side effects down the line, but you can get very far without them

 The one very annoying thing is that C++ does not let you write this, in any form: